bunji-saas/front-end-technical-test/TEST_INSTRUCTIONS.md

 - [] As a user, I can view page on a small screen (see picutre)
 - [] As a user, I can see the total number of real esate agents.
 - [] As a user, I can navigate to next and previous pages if it exists
+- [] As a user, I create new real estate agents and add them to the list
 - [] As a user, i want results to be refreshed every 30 seconds

 Bonus